vpro/vpro-shared/vpro-shared-elasticsearch-client/README.md

 ```
 The idea is to create it with a client, then 'prepare the search' (you may use e.g. utilities from `nl.vpro.elasticsearchclient.QueryBuilder` to do that).

-You can also use an adapter:
+You can also use an adapter, to have an iterator of other object types.
+It is e.g. possible to use an ObjectMapper and have an iterator of your domain objects.

+Here is a more full example, which shows how to 'prepare' the search, and how you could use an adapter.
 ```java
  ElasticSearchIterator<String> i = ElasticSearchIterator
             .<String>builder()